fullopsec/stable-deffusion-AMD-LINUX-low-VRAM/README.md

 ```
 The version numbers should have ROCM tagged at the end.

+## Usage after install

-20. Every time you want to launch stable diffusion, go back to the venv where all dependencies are installed with the following commands:
+Every time you want to launch stable diffusion, go back to the venv where all dependencies are installed with the following commands:
 ```
 cd stable-diffusion-webui
 python -m venv venv